20 Financial Moves to Protect Yourself Before the Next Recession Hits

-The economy feels unstoppable, until it isn’t.
-Booms make people forget what comes next, but history shows the pattern is always the same.
-When the cracks start to show, those who planned ahead sleep fine.
-Those who didn’t?
+The economy feels unstoppable, until it doesn’t.
+Booms make people forget what comes next, but history proves the pattern is always the same.
+When cracks start to show, you sleep fine if you prepare for the next recession.
+If you don’t?
 Not so much.

-A report by the Federal Reserve found that 63% of Americans wouldn’t be able to handle a $400 emergency without borrowing money.
-That’s not just a statistic, it’s proof that most people are one unexpected bill away from financial trouble.
+A Federal Reserve report shows 63% of Americans couldn’t cover a $400 emergency without borrowing money.
+That’s not just a number, it’s proof most households are one surprise bill away from financial chaos.

 Table of Contents